16 Top-Rated Beaches in Maryland

 Kent Island is also home to Terrapin Nature Park, which covers nearly 300 acres and is home to nature trails that traverse fields, wooded areas, wetlands, and a lovely beach.

 The largest inland lake in Maryland, Deep Creek Lake offers visitors over nine miles of shoreline to explore.
-For those who can't make it to the beach, Deep Creek Lake is the next best thing.
+For those who can't make it to the ocean, Deep Creek Lake is the next best thing.
 There are many activities here to choose from, ranging from water sports to go-karts to shopping.

-Try your hand at fishing for small or large mouth bass or rent a sailboat, kayak, or canoe if you want to explore by water.
+Try your hand at fishing for small or large-mouth bass or rent a sailboat, kayak, or canoe if you want to explore by water.
 Because the town and most of the shops and restaurants are found around the perimeter of the lake, it's easy to bike or walk.

 Kids will love the Deep Creek Lake Discovery Center, where they can touch, play with, ask questions about, and interact with wildlife.
 There is also Splash Island, which is open seasonally.
 Here, you can slip, slide, and splash around.